Randomized batch-sampling Kaczmarz methods for solving linear systems

 \section{Experimental Results}

-In this section, we report the numerical results that compare the theoretical convergence rate bound derived in the new batch-sampling framework of RBSK with two existing results: the classical bound established by Needell and Tropp in \cite{NeedellTropp2014LAA} (paved block framework), hereafter referred to as ND14, and the bound proposed by Gower et al. in \cite{gower2021adaptive} (sketch-and-project framework), hereafter referred to as GM21.
+In this section, we report the numerical results that compare the theoretical convergence rate bound derived in the new batch-sampling framework of RBSK with two existing results: the classical bound established by Needell and Tropp in \cite{NeedellTropp2014LAA} (row-paving framework), hereafter referred to as ND14, and the bound proposed by Gower et al. in \cite{gower2021adaptive} (sketch-and-project framework), hereafter referred to as GM21.
 These comparisons provide numerical evidence supporting the effectiveness of our theoretical results.

-We will perform batch-sampling on the data matrix in the test in a manner friendly to ND14 and GM21.
+We will perform batch-sampling on the data matrix in the experiments in a manner compatible with ND14 and GM21.
 The reasons are as follows.
-The RBSK framework only requires knowledge of the distribution of batch-sampling.
-In contrast, ND14 and GM21 require knowledge of all possible instances of the batch-sampling matrix, i.e., constructing sub-data blocks of the data matrix.
+The RBSK framework only requires knowledge of the batch-sampling distribution, whereas ND14 and GM21 require the explicit pre-construction of all possible sub-blocks of the data matrix.
 In particular, ND14 further requires the rows to be partitioned into mutually disjoint blocks, so that each block has distinct rows.
 Due to the generality of the RBSK framework, any sampling rule defined in ND14 or GM21 can be directly mapped to a sampling distribution in RBSK, though the converse is not generally true.
-Additionally, since adaptive batch-sampling is not within the scope of this paper, we only compare the bound derived from the RBSK framework with ND14 and non-adaptive GM21.
+Additionally, since adaptive batch-sampling is not within the scope of this paper, we only compare the bounds derived from the RBSK framework with ND14 and non-adaptive GM21.

 The experiments focus on two types of data matrices: those with multi-scale structure and those that are ill-conditioned.
 For each type, we construct test instances using both synthetic and real-world data matrices.
 The detailed experimental setup and the exact formulas used for the test bounds are given in the following subsection.